Andrew Keith, Lord Dingwall

 Andrew Keith, Lord Dingwall (died 1606) was a Scottish landowner, soldier, and diplomat.

 Andrew Keith was a grandson of William Keith, 4th Earl Marischal, a son of Robert Keith, the second Commendator of Deer.
 He spent his early career as a soldier in the service of Sweden, as a supporter and later an official of John III of Sweden, and had been made Baron Forsholm.

 Sweden

 In October 1571 Regent Mar provided Keith with a letter of recommendation to the King of Denmark, Frederick II, as a brave soldier.

-Andrew Keith married Elizabeth Grip, a niece of John III, in 1574.
+Andrew Keith married Elisabeth Birgersdotter of Grip, a first cousin once removed of John III, in 1574.
 She wrote to George Keith, 5th Earl Marischal in August 1584 thanking him for the help he had given them.
 They had a house in Stockholm, and ran a network of intelligence agents in Sweden.
 In 1583 he was sent as Swedish ambassador to England to resolve a dispute about relations with Russia.